Museum of Hamburg History: History

 In 2010, a pirate skull with a nail in it was stolen from the museum.
 The skull was discovered in 1878, and based on forensic analysis it is believed to be from the 1400s.
 At that time, it was common for pirates to be executed by being beheaded, and then the skull would be put on an iron stake to display the consequences of this activity.
 A more precise determination was attempted by the museum in 2004 by DNA analysis, but there was no further confirmation.
 It was thought this might be from a particular execution of 30 people during the age of the Hanseatic League.
 The skull was stolen on 9 January 2010, and it was thought it may be the skull of the (in)famous pirate Klaus Stoertebeker.

 The skull was added to the museum's collection in 1922.

 In 2016, the museum was considered as a candidate for repatriation of a century-old German dog-tag.
 The dog-tag belonged to a soldier who had gone missing in action during World War I.

 Exhibits in 2005

-Over time, there is a gradual shift with some temporary exhibits also.
-These were the exhibits in around 2005:
+Over time, there has been a gradual shift with some temporary exhibits also.
+These were the exhibits in and around 2005: